RohanNero/UnoRe-RWA/README.md

 ### Testing

+Note: You can only test either the production vault or the POC vault on mainnet fork at one time, meaning when you run `yarn hardhat node`, you must pass `--tags matrixUno` or `--tags poc`.
+This is because if the contract address isnt the default first hardhat node address, it won't match the data payload we send to the STBT Moderator to update our permissions.

 Currently there are two seperate test flows being used, one on an Ethereum Mainnet Fork, and the other on Ethereum's Goerli testnet

 #### Begin testing Matrix - Uno Re flow